Chris-Delcuse/TI-Basic_OS-v3.10/SECURITY.md

 For obvious community safety reasons, you will not find any .89x, .92x, or .V2x files.

-I further certify, to be the only author of the sources presented above.
+I further certify, to be the only author of sources presented above.

 ## Supported Versions